joshtynjala/actionscript-3.0-developers-guide/display/working-in-three-dimensions-3d/using-triangles-for-3d-effects.md

 <div>

-A cube “unwrapped” to show the path direction.
-When “wrapped”, the back side path direction is reversed.
+A cube "unwrapped" to show the path direction.
+When "wrapped", the back side path direction is reversed.

 </div>